 Reno Friends Welcomes the GLBT Community.

-Reno Friends Meeting is an “Open and Affirming” religious society that provides a safe and sacred space for the GLBT community to worship.
+Reno Friends Meeting is an “Open, Affirming and Advocating” religious society that provides a safe and sacred space for the GLBT community to worship.
 This conviction is based on one of the central tenets of the Quaker faith, the Equality Testimony.
 According to the Pacific Yearly Meeting’s manual Faith & Practice, “Friends’ testimony on equality is rooted in the holy expectation that there is that of God in everyone, including adversaries and people from widely different stations, life experiences, and religious persuasions.
 All must therefore be treated with integrity and respect.
 Friends recognize that unjust inequities persist throughout society, and that difficult work remains to rid ourselves, and the Religious Society of Friends, from prejudice and inequitable treatment based upon gender, class, race, age, sexual orientation, physical attributes, or other categorizations.
 Both in the public realm – where Friends may ‘speak truth to power’ – and in intimate familial contexts, Friends’ principles require witness against injustice and inequality wherever it exists.”

 Given that the Equality Testimony is central to the Quaker faith, we at Reno Friends believe it is important that we keep our Meeting House a safe and sacred place for all who worship with us.
 We ask that those who attend worship respect our testimony in word and deed.
 As Quakers, we stand for fairness, inclusiveness, tolerance and equality.

 To Learn More About Reno Friends …

 You can find out more about Reno Friends by exploring the links that drop down from the All About Reno Friends link in our navigation bar.
 You can learn what happens during Sunday services, about our First Day School for children, our lending library, our gatherings for fellowship, the Alternatives to Violence program in Nevada prisons, whose work we support, and meet some of the men, women and children who attend Reno Friends.